 The museum is one of the top visitor attractions in the North East of Scotland and is a popular stop-off point for visitors to Royal Deeside, the Castle Trail, the Whisky Trail and the new NE 250 driving route.
 For a flavour of all the wonderful things to do and see in the North East of Scotland visit www.visitabdn.com

 Of special interest to touring visitors in the spring and autumn, Grampian Transport Museum links with many of the other top attractions in the area to offer the ‘Aberdeenshire ‘Spring Rover’ and ‘Autumn Rover’ tickets for which you only pay the entry price of the issuing attraction and then can visit up to 3 of the others free of charge.
-The participants vary slightly but include The Museum of Scottish Lighthouses (Fraserburgh), Macduff Marine Aquarium, Braemar Castle, Royal Lochnagar Distillery, Balmoral Castle, National Trust for Scotland Fyvie Castle, Aberdeen Science Centre and The Gordon Highlanders Museum (Aberdeen).
+Participants include The Museum of Scottish Lighthouses (Fraserburgh), Macduff Marine Aquarium, Royal Lochnagar Distillery, Balmoral Castle, National Trust for Leith Hall and The Gordon Highlanders Museum (Aberdeen).
 A wonderful choice of visits, exceptional value for money and at times of the year when the roads are relatively quiet and Aberdeenshire looks its wonderful best!